MockingbirdME/Flax_RPG/idea.md

 zero or more of - special:
     - *armor piercing(x)* this style of weapon is especially good at penetrating or finding gaps in armor, increase the weapons APV by x.
     - *bash* can be used to make the *bash* melee combat action.
-    - *exotic* attacks with this weapon add a level of disadvantage to the attack's skill check.
+    - *exotic* attacks with this weapon add a penalty die to the attack's skill check.
-    - *heavy(x)* a character without with a body attribute of less than x gains levels of disadvantage equal to the difference when attacking with this weapon, can not make free attacks with it, and cannot benefit from its parry or shield stats; if the character would gain more than two levels of disadvantage as a result of this trait they cannot attack with it at all.
+    - *heavy(x)* a character without with a body attribute of less than x gains penalty dice equal to the difference when attacking with this weapon, can not make free attacks with it, and cannot benefit from its parry or shield stats; if the character would gain more than two penalty dice as a result of this trait they cannot attack with it at all.
-    - *martial(x)* characters without at least x ranks in the melee combat skill gain a level of disadvantage on skill checks with this weapon.
+    - *martial(x)* characters without at least x ranks in the melee combat skill gain a penalty die on skill checks with this weapon.
     - *reach(x, y)* increase the weapon's min reach by x and max reach by y.
     - *sap* can be used to make the *sap* melee combat action.
     - *thrown(X + Y)* the weapon is ranged, it has a close range and range increment of X + Y times body stat hexes.
-If a target is far enough away that the attack would gain 4 levels of disadvantage from range the attack automatically fails.
+If a target is far enough away that the attack would gain 4 penalty dice from range the attack automatically fails.
     - *trip* can be used to make the *trip* melee combat action.

 Armor